 The AFC is fortunate to have a talented and eclectic group of dedicated Board Members, each of them bringing something unique to the table.
 They generously give of their time, expertise, and money for the benefit of our organization.
-We couldn't exist without them!
+We are grateful for their hard work and dedication!

 Nicole Kardell is an attorney for the Washington D.C.-based firm, Ifrah Law.
 While she travels regularly to D.C. for her practice, Charlottesville is home, where she is raising her daughter on her family’s farm.
 Before returning permanently to Charlottesville, Nicole practiced law for large law firms in New York and Washington.
 She earned both her BA and her juris doctorate from the University of Virginia.

 French language and culture have been an important part of Nicole’s life since childhood.
 She began her exploration of French language in middle school and continued her education through college, living at La Maison Française while an undergraduate, and spending her third year of college abroad in Paris.
 She also interned for a law firm in Paris while in law school and has had the opportunity to travel periodically to Paris for work.
 She hopes to make travel to France an annual tradition for her and her daughter.
 Nicole has been a member of the Alliance Française since 2014.

 Marjorie began her career in the Commercial & Investment Banking sector in London in 2003.
 In her last position, Marjorie worked for Barclays Capital (currently Barclays Investment Bank) in the Credit Restructuring & Advisory Group where she executed European restructurings at the height of the financial crisis.
 Following this, Marjorie moved with her family to Charlottesville in 2012 and soon after started focusing on a technology start-up project, which she is hoping to finalize in the near future.